SeonjaeHyeon/youtube-clone/README.md

 # youtube-clone
 Build a YouTube Clone with Python 3 and Flask

+Still working on..
+Images will be added when cloning is completed.

 ## Requirements
 > Flask v1.1+ (tested on 1.1.2)